marcosteybe/rerun/README.md

 # re&reg;un

-An app providing advanced filtering of your Strava activities.
+A Progressive Web App providing advanced filtering of your Strava activities.
 Great for finding those lovely routes you have run before.

 See it in action?
-Go to https://marcosteybe.github.io/rerun/.
+Go to https://marcosteybe.github.io/rerun/ and allow the app to read your Strava activities.

 ## Developing